Sherrie Westin is President of Sesame Workshop, the nonprofit educational organization behind Sesame Street.

 Westin leads the organization’s efforts to serve vulnerable children through mass media and targeted initiatives in the United States and around the world.
 She serves as Sesame Workshop’s chief mission ambassador, raising awareness, developing strategic partnerships, and cultivating philanthropic support to further the Workshop’s mission to help children everywhere grow smarter, stronger, and kinder.

 Westin has held leadership positions in media, nonprofit, and public service.
 She was Assistant to the President for Public Liaison and Intergovernmental Affairs for President George H.W.
-Bush, Assistant Secretary for Public Affairs at the U.S. Department of Housing and Urban Development, and she held senior positions at the ABC Television Network and U.S. News & World Report.
+Bush, Assistant Secretary for Public Affairs at the U.S. Department of Housing and Urban Development, and held senior positions at the ABC Television Network and U.S. News & World Report.

 Westin is a graduate of the University of Virginia and holds an Honorary Doctorate from Concordia College in New York.